 East Coast Resorts and Bungalows

-For two of Koh Mak’s best boutique resorts, look no further than Koh Mak Plubpla Resort and Villa Allure, both way over on the east coast at Ao Pai and Ao Khanoun respectively, perfectly isolated on small private coarse sand beaches.
+For one of Koh Mak’s best boutique resorts, look no further than Koh Mak Plubpla Resort, way over on the east coast at Ao Pai, perfectly isolated on a small stretch of coast, with a coarse sand beach.
+It offers seaview villas from 4,200bt going up to 5,200bt for its deluxe beachfront villa.
+It does have a swimming pool.

 Baan Lang Hillside